 TIP: If you are traveling without kids, try to get there for the Cheetah Run early in the morning.
 With children, we could go on a jeep ride and saw plenty of cheetahs from the safety of the car.

-Day 22 – Otjiwarongo – Erindi Private Game Reserve.
+Day 22: Otjiwarongo – Erindi Private Game Reserve.
 270 km – 4 hrs.
-We drove to Erindi as soon as we could so that we could join some of the activities on the first day already.
+We drove to Erindi as early as we could so that we could join some of the activities on the first day already.

-Suggestions for a shorter, 2 or 3 weeks Namibia trip itinerary
+Namibia Trip Itinerary Suggestions for 2 or 3 weeks

 - If Kolmanskop is not of much interest to you, you could skip day 6 of the itinerary.

-- If you have limited time, you could stay just 2 nights in Swakopmund instead of 3, skip Palmwag altogether (it’s a bit out of the way if you don’t go to the Dolomite Camp) and spend less nights in Etosha.
+- If you have limited time, you could stay just 2 nights in Swakopmund instead of 3, skip Palmwag altogether (it’s a bit out of the way if you don’t go to the Dolomite Camp), and spend less time in Etosha.

-- You could stay just one night in Otjiwarongo area, see cheetahs in the morning and drive straight to Windhoek.
-That’s another 3-4 nights less.
+- You could also stay just one night in the Otjiwarongo area, see cheetahs in the morning and drive straight to Windhoek.

 - If you opt to stay at Erindi or one of the many other private reserves in the area, you can stay there till the last day of your trip and go straight to the airport from there.

-I know that this is a lot of information to digest, so feel free to ask questions.
+I know that planning the Namibia itinerary can be overwhelming and this is a lot of information to digest, so feel free to ask questions.
 You can leave a reply below.